Septic Tank Pumping in Toccoa, GA

 What should I do before the truck arrives?

-To ensure a smooth service, please clear a path to the septic tank area for the truck and hoses.
-Unlock any gates that might block access.
-If you know where your tank lids are, clearing any grass or mulch off them is a great help.
-For everyone's safety, please make sure children and pets are secured indoors or in a separate, fenced area of the yard.
+To make the service as smooth as possible, please clear a path to the septic tank area, ensuring the truck has at least a 10-12 foot wide clearance.
+Unlock any gates.
+If you know where your tank's access lids are, clearing the grass or mulch off them is a great help.
+Finally, for their safety and the crew's, please secure any pets indoors or in a separate, fenced area.